-Breaking Falls with Your Hands: Breaking falls with your hands is something many people do without thinking about it, but this kind of action increases the risk for dislocating your wrists if done with too much force.
+Breaking Falls with Your Hands: Breaking falls with your hands is something many people do without thinking about it, but this kind of action increases the risk of dislocating your wrists if done with too much force.

-Repetitive Motions: Repetitive strain on the ligaments due continuous pressure on your wrist can also lead to dislocations.
+Repetitive Motions: Repetitive strain on the ligaments due to continuous pressure on your wrist can also lead to dislocations.
 This kind of damage is usually caused by repetitive motions while working with equipment such as power tools.

 Other causes include degenerative joint diseases, such as arthritis, and even genetics.